Your merchant account collects payments from your customer's bank and deposits the funds into your business checking or savings account*.

-We offer a variety of payment options ranging from credit cards and e-checks to Visa Checkout and PayPal.
+We offer a variety of payment options ranging from credit cards and digital eChecks to Visa Click to Pay and PayPal.

 How long does it take for the funds be to be deposited into my bank account?

 The Merchant Service Provider (MSP) facilitates transferring funds to your bank account.
 Funding time can vary depending on your MSP.
-The industry average funding period is between 3-5 business days.
+The industry average funding period is between three to five business days.

 How long does the payment approval process take, and what is required?